jrozra200/jakelearnsdatascience/content/about.md

 slug = "about"
 +++

-I love to learn in general, but mostly I am data fanatic - I love reading, writing, and learning about all things data: science, analysis, and visualizations.
+I love to learn in general, but mostly I am a data fanatic - I love reading, writing, and learning about all things data: science, analysis, and visualizations.
 ### BACKGROUND